OpenMoonRay/openmoonray-docs/docs/scene-classes/scene-variables/SceneVariables.md

         default: 0.649999976158

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Controls how volume attenuation gets exponentially scaled down when rendering multiple scattering volumes.
+        <p class="scene-class-attr-comment">Controls how volume attenuation gets exponentially scaled down when rendering multiple scattering volumes.
 Dialing down the value generally results in more translucent look.
 This variable is only effective when "max volume depth" is greater than 1</p>

     </p>